 \May be met if taken at the associate's level.
 If a student has completed 12 credit hours with OKWU, they may be considered exempt from this course requirement.

-Ministry and Leadership Major Requirements
+Bachelor of Science Ministry and Leadership

 Students who have successfully completed 45 credit hours or more take the following major courses: